Donald J. Harreld

 Donald James Harreld is a former professor of history with a dual appointment in European studies at Brigham Young University (BYU).

-Harreld specializes in the early modern history of the Netherlands.
-He was also the executive director of the Sixteenth Century Society and Conference from 2008–2018.
+Harreld specialized in the early modern history of the Netherlands.
+He was also the executive director of the Sixteenth Century Society and Conference from 2008 to 2018.
 Harreld teaches a course for The Teaching Company on economic history.
-Herreld holds undergraduate and masters degrees and a Ph.D. from the University of Minnesota.
+Harreld holds undergraduate and master's degrees and a Ph.D. from the University of Minnesota.

+After his early retirement from BYU, Harreld was vice president for the Education Practice Area of the Fedcap Group, a New York City-based international non profit organization.
+He separated from Fedcap in 2021.